SM Entertainment: Chen, Baekhyun, and Xiumin

 On June 1, 2023, Chen, Baekhyun, and Xiumin from Exo simultaneously ended their exclusive contacts with SM and took legal action against the company on the grounds of overdue payment and unreasonable deals.
 All three stated that they had requested clear and calculated records of their earnings; however, SM allegedly failed to disclose this information to them.
-Additionally, their legal representative, law firm LIN, stated that the company forced their artists to sign exclusive contracts lasting between 12–13 years, then demanded that artists renew their contracts to last for a total of 17–18 years.
+Additionally, their legal representative, law firm LIN, stated that the company forced their artists to sign exclusive contracts lasting between 12 and 13 years, then demanded that artists renew their contracts to last for a total of 17–18 years.
 The three believed that SM was exerting their power to force their artists into unfair "slave contracts" which violated existing laws regarding the entertainment industry.
 They therefore chose to pursue legal action against SM to act as a voice for other artists in the industry.
 On June 19, SM Entertainment and Exo members Chen, Baekhyun, and Xiumin jointly announced that both parties had resolved their differences over the contract dispute with the members deciding to stay with the agency, which was described as a "misunderstanding."

 Baekhyun would go on to establish INB100 Entertainment, with Chen and Xiumin joining shortly after.
 Despite the move, INB100 clarified that the three members would continue their activities as part of Exo, alongside the other members of the group.
 Later, One Hundred, a global production company, officially announced the acquisition of INB100 as its newest subsidiary, following the previous acquisitions of Million Market and Big Planet Made Entertainment, on the 16th.
 Following the release of Xiumin's second solo EP, Interview X, under the new label on March 10, 2025, the artist was reportedly informed by national broadcaster KBS that he would not be allowed to appear on programs featuring SM's artists, including the highly popular music show Music Bank.
 On March 4, 2025, One Hundred, the parent company of INB100, released a statement condemning the decision.
 The label criticized KBS for blocking Xiumin's participation in music programs, stating that the decision was not based on musical reasons but rather on the broadcaster's relationship with SM Entertainment.